pyliaorachel/knock-knock-deep-learning/projects/bert-sentiment-analysis/README.md

 Download and unzip the file, put it under `data/` folder, and name it `data.tsv`.

-We reduced the dataset to only keep the original sentence as input (instead of parts of the same sentence), as implemented in `dataset.py`.
+For Albert, we reduced the dataset to only keep the original sentence as input (instead of parts of the same sentence).
 As a result, there are only 8529 input-output pairs in the dataset we use.

 ## Usage